cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [panoratech/Panora](https://github.com/panoratech/Panora) - One API to connect your data sources to your LLMs
+- [TheEdoRan/next-safe-action](https://github.com/TheEdoRan/next-safe-action) - Type safe and validated Server Actions in your Next.js project.
+- [fuma-nama/fumadocs](https://github.com/fuma-nama/fumadocs) - The beautiful docs framework for Next.js.
+Alternative to Nextra
 - [figma/sds](https://github.com/figma/sds) - Simple Design System (SDS) is a base design system that shows how Figma’s Variables, Styles, Components, and Code Connect can be used alongside a React codebase to form a complete picture of a respons
 - [meltylabs/melty](https://github.com/meltylabs/melty) - Chat first code editor.
 To download the packaged app:
 - [mehatab/fettle](https://github.com/mehatab/fettle) - Free GitHub-powered beautiful status page utilizing GitHub Pages, Actions, and Issues for real-time updates and incident management.
 Make sure to share love by giving it a star.🌟